 “[Rabbi Yoḥanan son of Zakkai used to say,] ‘If you have a sapling in your hand, and it is said to you, ‘Behold, there is the Messiah’—go on with your planting, and afterward go out and receive him” (Avot de-Rabbi Natan B, 31).

-“Rabbi Naḥman said to Rabbi Yitsḥaq: ‘Have you heard when בַּר נַפְלֵי (bar nafli), Son of the Fallen, will come?’
-‘Who is Bar Nafli?’ he asked.
-‘Messiah,’ he answered.
-‘Do you call Messiah Bar Nafli?’ [בַּר נַפְלֵי (bar nafli), Stillborn (lit., Son of the Fallen), is numerically equivalent to בֵּן יִשָׁי (ben yishai), Son of Jesse, cf. Zohar 3:215a (RM)]—‘Even so,’ he said, ‘as is written, In that day will I raise up the booth of David הַנֹּפֶלֶת (ha-nofelet), that is fallen (Amos 9:11).
-He replied, ‘Thus has Rabbi Yoḥanan said: in the generation when the son of David will come, scholars will be few in number, and as for the rest, their eyes will fail through sorrow and grief.
+He said, ‘Even so, as is written, On that day I will raise up הַנֹּפֶלֶת (ha-nofelet), the fallen, shelter of David (Amos 9:11).
+He replied, ‘Thus Rabbi Yoḥanan said: In the generation when the Son of David will come, disciples of the Sages will dwindle, and as for the rest, their eyes will fail through sorrow and grief.
 Multitudes of trouble and evil decrees will be promulgated anew, each new evil coming with haste before the other has ended.’